 Brown sugar vs Honey - Health, Nutrition and Baking Comparison

 Brown sugar can be natural brown or dyed brown.
-The natural brown sugar comes from sugarcane juices that are crystallized and turned into sugars with minor refining methods.
-Whereas, dyed brown sugar which is usually marketed as “brown sugar”, is white refined sugar with added sugarcane molasses or beetroot molasses.
-If it’s specified as “natural brown sugar” it means it's the one that directly comes from processing sugar cane juice without adding additional molasses.
+The natural brown sugar came from crystallized sugarcane juices and turned into sugars with minor refining methods.
+Dyed brown sugar, usually marketed as "brown sugar," is white refined sugar with added sugarcane molasses or beetroot molasses.
+If it's specified as "natural brown sugar."
+It means it's one that directly comes from processing sugar cane juice without adding additional molasses.
 Sugar is a vegetable byproduct.

-Honey on the other hand is harvested from beehives.
+Honey, on the other hand, is harvested from beehives.
 They are animal byproducts.
 This information is necessary for people who follow vegan diets.
-Honey comes from the processing of bees of flower nectars and collected in beehives.
-Honey has an interesting property as it doesn’t spoil, this is due to the fact that microorganisms cannot grow on honey.
+Honey comes from the processing of bees of flower nectars and is collected in beehives.
+Honey has an interesting property as it doesn't spoil; microorganisms cannot grow on honey.

-In this article, the nutritional content, vitamin content, mineral content, health impacts, and variations and usages of both brown sugar and honey will be discussed.
+This article will discuss the nutritional content, vitamin content, mineral content, health impacts, and variations and usage of both brown sugar and honey.

 Nutritional content comparison

-The nutritional content compared between both brown sugar and honey are considered per 100g.
-In this section, the glycemic index, calories, carbohydrate, sugar, protein, and fat contents of both are compared.
+The nutritional content compared between both brown sugar and honey is considered per 100g.
+In this section, the glycemic index, calories, carbohydrates, sugar, protein, and fat contents of both are compared.

 Brown sugar has a glycemic index of 65, which is considered a medium glycemic index food.
-On the other hand, honey has a glycemic index of 55, which in turn is considered to be a low glycemic index food.
+On the other hand, honey has a glycemic index of 55, which is considered a low glycemic index food.